Post

 }

-The [Pure] attribute indicates no side effects.
-The analysis knows result depends only on x and y, with no modifications.
+The [Pure] attribute says there are no side effects, so the analysis knows result depends only on x and y and that nothing was modified.

-SharpFocus uses Roslyn’s semantic model to identify pure methods:
+SharpFocus leans on Roslyn’s semantic model to spot pure methods:

 • Methods on immutable types